 Cats are intelligent creatures that need mental and physical stimulation, just like us humans.
 So if your cat's playing around in plastic bags (or whatever might be lying around), it could be because your cat is simply looking for something new and exciting.
 If you're not home during the day, leave your cat toys that will that give indoor enrichment for your kitty in your absence.

 Provide your favorite feline with toys that they can bat around and play with at their own leisure.
 Catnip-filled toys are a great choice as the catnip also stimulates and encourages your cat to play - instead of nap all day.

 Some veterinary behaviorists believe that licking or sucking on plastic (or other strange materials) may be a mild version of a compulsive disorder called "wool sucking."
 This disorder is linked to pica, which is the compulsive eating of non-food items.
 It is thought some cats do this as an attempt to get nutrients that aren't present in their diet.
 If your cat seems to get into a licking frenzy when stressed or upset or they lick frequently, it might be time to see a vet.

 Is it Dangerous?

-While licking the plastic bags in and of itself aren't dangerous, when it comes to chewing and swallowing plastic bags, things can get dicey.
+Licking plastic bags might not be the best idea for your kitty - you don't know if they were treated with any chemicals or substances that shouldn't be ingested.
+And when it comes to chewing and swallowing plastic bags, things can get dicey.
 Plastic isn't digestible and can lead to blockages in your cat's intestines, which can be dangerous.
 Like human toddlers, cats probably shouldn't be left unsupervised to play with a plastic bag.
-Provide your kitty with fun alternatives - or just make the switch to a reusable grocery tote!
+Provide your kitty with fun alternatives, like crinkly cat-safe toys, or just make the switch to a reusable grocery tote!